benmvp/slides/2020/tsconf/react.md

     - Changed types
 - Gonna spend rest of our time showing TS features that can prevent this
 - But I also hope to show you that you can prevent errors w/o too much TS
+- There's lots TS can do but I want to focus on the React world

 =====